Las Vegas - serving Nevada

 Low-speed collisions

-Common causes of automobile accidents in Nevada
+Common causes of car accidents in Las Vegas and Nevada

 Aggressive and reckless driving

 We’ve all been there.
 You’re driving along, minding your own business, and somebody cuts you off.
 It happens to the best of us, but sometimes people can’t just let it go.
 No matter what the cause, aggressive and reckless driving is a serious problem.
 It puts innocent people at risk and can lead to tragic consequences.
+Our Las Vegas car accident lawyers have extensive experience handling cases involving aggressive driving.

 Drunk and impaired driving

 In Nevada, as in all states, it is illegal to drive with a blood alcohol content (BAC) of .08 or higher.
 But even if your BAC is below .08, you can still be charged with drunk driving if your ability to drive is impaired by alcohol or drugs.
 The best way to avoid any consequences of drunk or impaired driving is to simply not do it.
+As experienced auto accident attorneys, we strongly advise against any form of impaired driving.
+If you’ve been injured by a drunk driver, our car accident lawyers can help you seek justice.

 Improper turning

 One of the most common mistakes that motorists make is improper turning.
 This is usually done by either turning too wide or by cutting the corner too sharply.
 Both of these mistakes can lead to serious accidents, especially if there is oncoming traffic.
+Our Las Vegas Car accident lawyers have successfully represented many clients injured due to improper turning accidents.

 Drowsy driving